foobarstein/prototyping-wireframes/1.wireframes/README.md

 # Wireframes

 The wireframes in this folder show an extremely generic web site or app, to keep things simple.

+The imaginary project we are working on is a site where visitors can determine whether they are eligible for a COVID-19 vaccine, and see a list of vaccination locations.

 There are 6 templates from which all screens of the web site or app would be created:

 - [home screen](#home-template) template
 - a template for a sub-section that contains [brochureware](#brochureware-template)